dwrobel/flatcam/README.md

 5.02.3019

 - added a text in the Selected Tab which is showed whenever the Selected Tab is selected but without having an object selected to display it's properties
+- added an initial text in the Tools tab
+- added possibility to use the shortcut key for shortcut list in the Notebook tabs

 4.02.2019